project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 The Controller is a powerful tool and should be investigated further to understand all its options.
-The Run Book can be used to provide a set of instructions on how each component recieves its source and persists, be it to another component or as an external data set.
+The Run Book can be used to provide a set of instructions on how each component receives its source and persists, be it to another component or as an external data set.
 The ``run_controller`` has useful tools to monitor changes in incoming data and provide a run report of how all the components ran.